wp-plugins/jw-player-plugin-for-wordpress/readme.txt

 1. For more advanced and detailed description of the module please refer to the provided manual.

 == Changelog ==

+= 1.1.2 =
+* reimplemented path generation and usage
+* Fixed links to longtailvideo.com
+* Added links to plugin pages for plugins

 = 1.1.1 =
 * Improved path resolution.